ogc1231/puzzle-pyramid/README.md

 - **Post Mummy Door Question - Wrong**

-    - If wrong player will be told answer is in invalid and prompted to try again.
+    - If answer is wrong player will be told answer is in invalid and prompted to try again.

 ![screenshot](https://github.com/ogc1231/puzzle-pyramid/blob/main/documentation/testing/q1_wrong_answer.PNG)